-As a Concordia International Artist and Ambassador, Abbie performs in concerts throughout London and abroad and also runs a series of their outreach projects.
+Abbie is a supporter of The Flutewise Trust, assisting on numerous events and courses, and is also a Concordia International Artist and Ambassador, performing in concerts and running many of their outreach projects.
 She travelled to Nairobi with Concordia for the Lord Mayor of London's official visit, giving concerts at the Braeburn Theatre, Muthaiga Country Club, and British High Commission, as well as running workshops in schools and orphanages.
 She has also played for the Royal Family at St James's Palace, Windsor Castle and Buckingham Palace, and to the Prime Minister and Mayor of London at Southwark Cathedral.

-Originally from Milton Keynes, Abbie began learning the flute aged 7 and within a year was offered a place at the Purcell School of Music (where she is now a flute teacher).
+Originally from Milton Keynes, Abbie began learning the flute aged 7 and within a year was offered a place at the Purcell School of Music.
 She studied there for nine years with Anna Pope and was awarded one of the schools most prestigious scholarships.
-She had a busy performing schedule from a very early age and was invited to play for HRH Prince of Wales in a private concert at St James's Palace aged 12 and made her concerto debut at London’s Royal Festival Hall aged 14.
+She had a busy performing schedule from a very early age and was invited to play as a soloist for HRH Prince of Wales in a private concert at St James's Palace aged 12 and made her concerto debut at London’s Royal Festival Hall aged 14.
 She continued her education at the Royal College of Music with Susan Milan and studied privately with Michael Cox and Robert Winn.

-Abbie is proud to be a Haynes Artist, playing on a custom-made gold flute, and is generously supported by the Austin and Hope Pilkington Trust.
-She lives in London with her husband and fellow flautist, Gareth McLearnon.
+Abbie is a Haynes Artist, playing on a custom-made gold flute, and is generously supported by the Austin and Hope Pilkington Trust.